Posted by: Northwest Eye in General on September 6, 2025

 - Halos or glare around lights, especially at night; while this can be a normal response to bright lights, it may also indicate deeper problems.

-- Persistent eye issues can include discomfort or pain.
+- Symptoms can include discomfort or pain.

 If you experience any of these symptoms of eye issues, please reach out to your eye care provider without delay.
 Early detection of complications can lead to more effective treatment options and better outcomes.
 For instance, if you notice sudden changes in your vision, it may be necessary to seek an urgent evaluation to determine if cataract surgery is needed or if other underlying issues are present.
 Remember, we are here to help you through this process.